April 28, 2006

 Clinical trial to inhibit enzyme may prevent amyloid plaque buildup thought to trigger disease

 The Shiley-Marcos Alzheimer’s Disease Research Center at the University of California, San Diego (UCSD) School of Medicine is participating in a national study of a drug designed to block an enzyme that produces plaques believed to trigger Alzheimer’s disease.
 They are looking for men and women, age 50 or older and who have been diagnosed with Alzheimer’s disease, to participate in the study.

-"Our study is focused on the presumed cause of the disease,” said Adam Fleisher, M.D., assistant professor in the Department of Neurosciences at UCSD and project director for the study.
+"Our study is focused on the presumed cause of the disease,” said Adam Fleisher, MD, assistant professor in the Department of Neurosciences at UC San Diego and project director for the study.
 “Rather than treating symptoms of the disease, this drug has the potential to attack the root cause.”

-"There is a theory that accumulation of beta-amyloid in the brain may cause Alzheimer's disease, so if you prevent the amyloid from depositing, you can halt the disease," said Roy Yaari, M.D., UCSD Geriatric Neurology Fellow and prinicipal investigator of the La Jolla site study.
+"There is a theory that accumulation of beta-amyloid in the brain may cause Alzheimer's disease, so if you prevent the amyloid from depositing, you can halt the disease," said Roy Yaari, MD, UC San Diego Geriatric Neurology Fellow and prinicipal investigator of the La Jolla site study.

 Gamma secretase is an enzyme that produces beta-amyloid.
 Beta-amyloid fragments clump together to form dense, insoluble plaques inside the hippocampus – the part of the brain that controls learning and memory – and the cerebral cortex, where sensory and motor information is coordinated.